pascalguttmann/obat/docs/workspace/meas/index.md

 The below two options are preferable because there is ***no need to replace*** them after each time the fuse goes off, unlike thermal fuses or switches.

 - **Electronic Fuses (eFuses):** These active devices use a sense resistor and a FET to monitor current flow.
 When the current exceeds a preset value, the control logic turns the FET off, cutting the flow of current.

 Electronic fuses are not suitable for the current in use, as they are typically designed for very small currents.
 Therefore, circuit breakers would be a better choice

-- **Residual Current Circuit Breakers:** These are resettable switches that open automatically when the current exceeds a certain threshold.
+- **Residual Current Circuit Breakers:** These are resettable switches that open automatically when the residual current exceeds a certain threshold typically ($30mA$).
-They can be manual or automatic and are suitable for repeated use.
+They are suitable for repeated use.

 **Available option:**